 Although not the same size as a real yule log, because sweetbabyjesus that would be a really big cake.
 That would be a yuleOMGCAKE.

 Okay, now I kinda wanna make one.
-Can you imagine showing up to your family’s house with this log-shaped cake that’s the size of their Australian Shepard?
+Can you imagine showing up to your family's house with this log-shaped cake that's the size of an Australian Shepard?
 Although, that would make a good story for future Christmases.

 “Hey, remember that time that Leslie showed up to Christmas Eve with that giant cake that ended up all over the front door?
 And Snoopy’s face?
 And your niece?”